tealvince/OBDGauge/README.md

 To read to and write from the K-Line, a dual comparator chip does the work of converting between 5V and 12V logic levels, using voltage dividers to yield 6V and 2.5V reference voltages.
-The output of one comparator goes to a PNP transistor to pull the k-line low when sending data back to the PCM.
+The output of the "write" comparator goes to a PNP transistor to pull the k-line low when sending data back to the PCM.

 To power the arduino, the 12V OBD output is fed to a 9V voltage regulator, which in turn feeds in built-in regulator on the Arduino nano.
 A large capacitor briefly keeps the unit running long enough to save state to persistent memory on power-off.

+## Software

+The gauge software is written in C++ with minimal libraries to drive the LED displays.
+Serial communication is done with raw bit banging, implementing serial port communication in software timed off the arduino microsecond timer.